 - Design Phase: During the design phase, the mechanical engineers would need to make small modifications to their existing VAV box schedule templates for the mechanical drawings.
 This would simplify the code by basing minimum airflow for the deadband operation on one value instead of two.
 This would make it incrementally easier for designers and associated subcontractors.
 In order to accommodate the change, designers should also call out this change in the sequence of operations and other supporting design documents to ensure controls subcontractors are aware of the new requirements and plan checkers can note clarity for future compliance. - Permit Application Phase: At this phase, plan-checkers with the authority having jurisdiction would need to ensure that the new flow rate minimums and flow setpoint is called out in the mechanical schedule and sequence of operations to ensure this is implemented properly.
 This code change should be incrementally easier for code officials.
-Under this phase, NRCC-MCH-E Certificate of Compliance would verify that the zonal control strategy specified for each zone is meeting the requirements. - Construction Phase: Under this phase, the controls subcontractor would implement the flowrate setpoint for the deadband flowrate which the controls subcontractor is already doing.
+Under this phase, NRCC-MCH-E

-2 See Section C403.6.1: Variable air volume and multiple-zone systems
+3 See Section C403.6.1: Variable air volume and multiple-zone systems